 - Develop the confidence of young people to withstand peer pressure and make correct decisions

-BULLYING (see Anti-Bullying Policy for more detail)
+BULLYING (see Behaviour Including Anti-bullying and Positive Handling Policy for more detail)

 The Academy recognises that, at times, bullying will occur in the student community.
 We deplore such actions and will take strong action to prevent it.
 Many of our students have poor interpersonal skills and low emotional literacy which is often at the root of their bullying behaviour.
 To tackle bullying and its causes we:

 - Ensure through the School Council and tutor time that students have a say in how bullying is dealt with

 - Make clear unequivocal statements as to what is bullying and what action will be taken

 - Have appointed staff to be anti-bullying leads